trussworks/Engineering-Playbook/docs/developing/code-reviews/great-code-reviews.md

 # Great Code Reviews Bring Happiness to my Heart

-So you’ve put together the perfect changeset.
+So you've put together the perfect changeset.
 You use your favorite tool to share your changes and ask politely for a code review.

 How do you make that code review great?